Recent developments in mathematical aspects of relativistic fluids: Open problems and future directions of research

 The above informal comments are only a few of the difficulties present in the study of Problem \ref{Pr:LWP_Einstein_Euler_vacuum_bry}.
 Such difficulties nonetheless, it is clear that Problem \ref{Pr:LWP_Einstein_Euler_vacuum_bry} is mathematically very rich, aside from being of clear physical importance for the description of general-relativistic stars\footnote{Since numerical simulations of stars are routinely performed by astrophysicists, one might wonder if the difficulties we discussed are present in numerical simulations.
 The short answer is yes.
-Current simulation will not in fact allow for the density to vanish outside the star, introducing instead a small ``artificial atmosphere" \cite{Wu-Tang-2017}, as simulations would not run otherwise.
+Current simulation will not in fact allow for the density to vanish outside the star, introducing instead a small ``artificial atmosphere,'' see \cite{Wu-Tang-2017}, as simulations would not run otherwise.
 It is interesting to speculate if a mathematical framework that leads to a solution of Problem \ref{Pr:LWP_Einstein_Euler_vacuum_bry} could also lead to better numerical algorithms that would dispense with an artificial atmosphere.}.

 In some problems that follow, we will refer to the DNMR equations with only bulk viscosity.
-We recall from Section \ref{S:LWP_DNMR}, Remark \ref{R:Generalization_LWP_DNMR}, that this refers to setting $\pi=0$ in equations \eqref{E:DNMR_density}, \eqref{E:DNMR_velocity}, \eqref{E:DNMR_bulk}, and dropping equation \eqref{E:DNMR_shear}.
+We recall from Sect.~\ref{S:LWP_DNMR}, Remark \ref{R:Generalization_LWP_DNMR}, that this refers to setting $\pi=0$ in Eqs.~\eqref{E:DNMR_density}, \eqref{E:DNMR_velocity}, \eqref{E:DNMR_bulk}, and dropping Eq.~\eqref{E:DNMR_shear}.
 The reason for considering this case in particular is that we will list problems whose investigation would be premature absent local well-posedness in Sobolev spaces.
-We recall from Section \ref{S:LWP_DNMR} that the DNMR equations are known to be locally well-posed in Gevrey spaces only, but local well-posedness in Sobolev spaces holds when bulk viscosity is the only viscous flux.
-However, if local well posedness of equations \eqref{E:DNMR} in Sobolev spaces is demonstrated, then the problems stated below for the DNMR theory with only bulk viscosity can also be addressed for the full system \eqref{E:DNMR}.
+We recall from Sect.~\ref{S:LWP_DNMR} that the DNMR equations are known to be locally well-posed in Gevrey spaces only, but local well-posedness in Sobolev spaces holds when bulk viscosity is the only viscous flux.
+However, if local well posedness of Eqs.~\eqref{E:DNMR} in Sobolev spaces is demonstrated, then the problems stated below for the DNMR theory with only bulk viscosity can also be addressed for the full system \eqref{E:DNMR}.
 Alternatively, one can also consider such problems in Gevrey spaces, but this would be of limited mathematical and physical interest.

 \begin{innercustomthmproblem} Establish local well-posedness for the DNMR equations with a physical vacuum boundary. \end{innercustomthmproblem}

 Along the same lines:

 \begin{innercustomthmproblem} Establish local well-posedness for the BDNK equations with a physical vacuum boundary. \end{innercustomthmproblem}